-Press ✓ to select the Phone app, then press ୬ to enter the Phone menu.
-In the Phone menu, if there is no active phone call, view recent calls, or scroll through contacts.
-If there is an active call, mute the phone or switch to handset operation.
+Press \checkmark to select the Phone app, then press > to enter the Phone menu.
+In the Phone menu, if there is no active phone call, view recent calls, scroll through contacts, or select from the favorites.
+If there is an active call, mute or unmute the phone or switch to handset or handsfree operation.